11 Good Reasons to Exit a Sponsorship (and 5 Bad Ones)

 It was a good fit, but your target market or objectives have changed, and it isn’t anymore.

-It was a senior executive pet project (and nothing more) and that senior executive has now moved on.
+It was a senior executive pet project (and nothing more) and that senior executive has either moved on, or is facing more accountability for sponsorship investments.

 The sponsorship has been under-used for so long, you no longer have any internal buy-in.